peterhinch/micropython-mqtt/mqtt_as/README.md

 qos == 1 messages published during the outage will be lost.
 Otherwise they will be received in quick succession (which can overflow the buffer on an ESP8266 resulting in `LmacRxBlk:1` messages).

+## 4.4 Application design

+The library is not designed to handle concurrent publications or registration of subscriptions.
+A single task should be exist for each of these activities.
+If a publication queue is required this should be implemented by the application.

+The WiFi and Connect coroutines should run to completion reasonably quickly relative to the time required to connect and disconnect from the network.
+Aim for 2 seonds maximum.

+The subscription callback will block publications and the reception of further subscribed messages and should therefore be designed for a fast return.

 # 5. References